COMCIFS/comcifs.github.io/cif-json.md

 scientific information.
 One or more *datavalues* are attached to *datanames* to form *dataitems*.
 Dataitems are collected together into *datablocks*.
 Datablocks are in turn collected into *datafiles*.
-Datanames, the possible values that can be attached to them, and dataname membership in *loops* (tabulations), are described in CIF *dictionaries*.
+Datanames, the possible values that can be attached to them, and dataname membership in *categories* (tabulations), are described in CIF *dictionaries*.
 In the following standard, *CIF information* refers to any scientific information that can be defined and encapsulated using the above model.
 The CIF1 and CIF2 syntaxes describe closely related file formats for expressing CIF information in a